Alerts & Notifications

 How it Works & How to Get the Best Performance

 Because the Watch is capable of running lots of apps, Apple uses various strategies to decide whether an app is granted background time.
-HeartWatch is one of these apps we want to ensure that your Watch is granting processing time to.
+HeartWatch is one of these apps we want to ensure that your Watch is granting processing time to so that we receive prompt notifications.
 Here’s an explanation.

 1. Always go into the app and back out when you put your Watch on your wrist.
 This tells the Watch that you want to use it.

 2. Make sure you have the HeartWatch complication on your Watch face.
 These are the little widgets on your Watch face that you can edit (called complications), any HeartWatch complication is fine, the important thing is having one.

 ALSO NOTE: If you put the Watch on the charger for even a single minute, then put it back on, this resets the processing budget for all complications and makes them much faster.
 This is useful to do in the morning if you have worn the Watch overnight.

 Firstly, in order to get the background processing time in the Watch to be able to do alert monitoring, you need to have the HeartWatch complication on your watch face.

 It is also best practice to go into the app when you first put your Watch on.
 This tells the Watch that you use the app and that it is important to you and ensures that any background services are started.

 To add a complication to your Watch, press the clock screen firmly until you feel it push back, then press customise.
 Swipe and you will be able to set up the complication.

 The complication should be updating every 10 minutes.
 This same process also does the alert processing natively on the watch.
 It will only alert for things that it knows you haven't seen though.
 The Apple Watch takes background readings every 2-10 minutes so this timing ties in well.